brettp/spoiler-slayer/README.md

 for functionality.

 ## Specific permissions
-* "Access your data for all websites" - Needed to be able to match which sites to block spoilers
+* "Access your data for all websites" or "Read and change all your data on the websites you visit" - Needed to be able to match which sites to block spoilers
-* "Download files and read and modify the browser’s download history" - Needed to export and import settings to files
+* "Download files and read and modify the browser’s download history" or "Manage your downloads" - Needed to export and import settings to files
 * "Access browser tabs" - Needed to display counts and subscription status in Spoiler Slayer badge icon

 # Screenshots